sleeplessglory/big-data/README.md

 ## 🎯 t-SNE multidimensional visualisation
 The project is related to nonlinear dimensional reduction methods to visualise multidimensional data.
 The t-SNE algorithm is used for this purpose.
 Let's check out some of the results.
-All rendered outputs are available within the corresponding folder within the repository.
+All rendered outputs are available within the corresponding folder within the repository.<br>
 **Perplexity 5 visualisation**
 ![image](https://github.com/user-attachments/assets/d0858019-22f5-42f4-8c84-8e26e189a496)